Daniel-Chin/Python_Lib/readme.md

     1. Lighter
     2. Other threads can still print things when user is inputting commands
     3. Tab auto-completes your phrase, even under Windows!
 (I'm proud.)
     4. Tired of having to `import` to test your module everytime you make an edit? `restart()` is what you need here.
+Ctrl+R does the same!
 Issues:
     1. Reassigning module global variables will not be visible to module native codes.
 Sorry.
     2. For unknown reasons, you cannot declare any name present in kernal.py that is invisible to the env.
-    3. iniline generator cannot access namespace.
+    3. Sometimes inline generator cannot access namespace.
 I can't stably replicate this issue, and I don't know what this is about.
 Fixed Issues:
     1. If you wanna scroll up, you don't need to input() anymore!
     2. Multi-line code continuation is implemented!
     3. If input command is longer than terminal width, camera rolls.
 Future:
     1. Consider adding a dynamic `return` feature.
-    2. `traceback` is deleted every
+    2. Study passing namespace into `exec` and `evel` and use them.

 ## count.py
 For counting votes and ranking the counts.
 Oh!
 I guess `from collections import Counter` does the same for you!
 Although my thing is still more console friendly.

+## dependencies.txt
+Dependencies of this repo.

 ## dict_shape.py
 Compare the shape of two dicts.